downloads in the last 12 months

 Based in Ōtawara, Tochigi, Japan, Canon Medical is a global leader in diagnostic imaging equipment, including CT, MR, X-ray, ultrasound, and healthcare informatics.
 With a 100-year history of innovation, they are committed to delivering solutions that improve the quality of life for all people.

 Canon Medical’s marketing materials are built around accurate and up-to-date technical language and clinical imagery to support their relationship-based sales operations.
-Jeffrey Krigstein, their Global Brand and Content Specialist based in Japan, shared that their sales teams “need a quick and responsive pipeline of content provided to them so they can sell the products and services at a regional level.”
+Their former global brand and content specialist based in Japan shared that their sales teams “need a quick and responsive pipeline of content provided to them so they can sell the products and services at a regional level.”

 Before Canon Medical implemented Acquia DAM across the company, their process for managing and distributing this content was disjointed and inefficient.
-“There were a lot of emails, lots of very fractured mechanisms to try and get content from place A to place B,” Jeffrey said.
+“There were a lot of emails, lots of very fractured mechanisms to try and get content from place A to place B,” the former global brand and content specialist said.
 “It took a lot of time, a lot of chasing, and a lot of people were involved.”

 They knew they needed a platform to manage content on a global scale.
 And because their U.S. subsidiary had a 10-year history using Acquia DAM, it was an intuitive choice to extend that use across all regions.
-“We already had a subsidiary that was very used to it and said great things about it,” Jeffrey noted.
+“We already had a subsidiary that was very used to it and said great things about it,” the global brand and content specialist noted.
 “We didn't need to shop around.
 We already had a perfect use case — it worked for our industry, our business.”

 Robust roles and governance

 “We’re a heavily regulated industry, so we need to be really careful with what we do with our data, even if it’s for marketing purposes.
-For that reason, there's a very tight lid kept on region-by-region product releases,” Jeffrey shared.
+For that reason, there's a very tight lid kept on region-by-region product releases,” the global brand and content specialist shared.

 “If suddenly people are starting to use incorrect product imagery or product imagery that hasn't been launched in a country yet...it can affect the sales pipeline.”
 There can also be legal ramifications, especially around the use of clinical images that haven’t been completely anonymized.